compenguy/ngrammatic/README.md

 Do note that those search times against the top domain names corpus were taking several seconds to complete in the case where a perfect match exists.
 It's unclear at the moment why search results with perfect matches always take significantly longer.

+### Areas for future improvement

+Adding string interning to the corpus was a really big performance and memory win.
+Unfortunately, updating `Ngram` with interning is quite a bit more complicated, and I'm open to proposals for how to accomplish it.

+Interning the grams themselves (`HashMap<String, usize>`) might be less of a win, though.
+The default symbol for StringInterner is a u32, while the string itself is the same size or small for `arity` <= 4.
+Because we don't actually care about the 'stringness' of the grams, something like a tinyvec<u8>
+pre-sized to `arity` could be a win.